FANnn100/xiehkustgz/content/authors/rufeng/_index.md

 ---
 # Display name
-title: phd name
+title: Rufeng CHEN

 # Full name (for SEO)
-first_name: Alice
+first_name: Rufeng
-last_name: Wu
+last_name: CHEN

 # Username (this should match the folder name)
 authors:
-  - phd_0
+  - rufeng

 # Is this the primary user of the site?
 superuser: false